TUW-VieVS/VieSchedpp/README.md

 ## Recommended software folder structure

-The full software contains 4 different packages which are all available in git under `git.geo.tuwien.ac.at/vievs/VieSchedpp/`
+The full software contains 4 different packages which are all available in git under `git.geo.tuwien.ac.at/vievs/VieSchedpp/` (Inside the TU-Wien GEO domain).
+Two of the packages are also available on github `https://github.com/TUW-VieVS/`.

 It is recommended to copy the source code into one common directory here called `VieVS`